dan2105/FFAnalysis/docs/Tutorial.md

 ```
 </div>

-you will see this output structure (in addition to the increased run time):
+you will instead see the following output structure (in addition to the increased run time):

 <img src="image2.png" alt="Architecture" width="600"/>